jschrbr/food-hound/README.md

 ## Challenges

+### API contraints

+> - Free APIs are generaly limited
+> - Front end application meant using a subscription API would be expensive/complex/un-safe.
 > - Selecting the apis

+### Collaborative work

 > - Writing the code
 > - styling the site
 > - Collaborating and Git

+### Learning new concepts

 > - Using a new css framework
 > - Keeping design responsive and consistent